wplib/wplib-box/README.md

 This box was developed using Mac OS/X and tested using Linux and Windows with [git-bash](https://git-for-windows.github.io/).
 Thus we believe it currently works with:

 - Mac OS X - Latest 3 releases of OS X, at least
-- Linux - Most (all?) versions of Linux
+- Linux - Most (all?) distros of Linux
 - Windows 7 thru 10 with [git-bash](https://git-for-windows.github.io/)

 We assume this will work on all these platforms but we have not tested it throughly yet so we welcome your bug reports if you have issues with it.